GM-Samuelstein/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 <li>How to find elements that are common in two given sets.</li>
 <li>How to find elements that are not common in two given sets.</li>
 <li>How to access only the keys in a dictionary.</li>
+<li>How to access both the keys and the values in a dictionary at the same time.</li>
 <li>How to create a new key/Value pair OR change the value of a key in a dictionary.</li>
 <li>How to delete a key in a dictionary.</li>
 <li>How to copy a dictionary.</li>